Dean Lonergan

-Playing career
+Dean Robert Lonergan MNZM is a former New Zealand boxing promoter and rugby league player.
+With Duco founder David Higgins, Lonergan had success promoting world champion boxers Joseph Parker and Jeff Horn.
+With his son Liam, he promoted Jai Opetaia, Lani Daniels and Mea Motu.

+Rugby League Career

 Lonergan represented the New Zealand national rugby league team from 1986 to 1991 and also represented Auckland.
 He played for the Glenora Bears and City Newton Dragons in the Auckland Rugby League competition and the Canberra Raiders in the NSWRL Premiership.
 He spent 1989 with the Rochdale Hornets in England.

 In a Test match against Australia in Melbourne in 1991, Lonergan clashed famously with Kangaroo forward Steve Roach and had to be carried from the field.
 However he returned to the field and New Zealand won the match.